 The small Shoushan Mountain is completely made of calcium carbonate and coral reefs, while the hilly districts include the highest mountain of Taiwan, Yushan.
 Some of the other natural and scenic attractions are Lotus Lake, Mt.
 Banping, and Dongsha Atoll National Park, which is closed to the public as the military occupies it.

 You can also visit one of several recreational farms for a peaceful and pleasant stay in the countryside.
 You can enjoy your day at the stunning Sun Moon Lake.
-Some other attractions you should visit are the Ita Thao Lakeside Trail, Aowanda National Forest, Xitou Nature Education Area and the monument which is the own landmark of the geographical hub of Taiwan.
+Some other attractions you should visit are the Ita Thao Lakeside Trail, the Aowanda National Forest, the Xitou Nature Education Area, and the monument, which is the own landmark of the geographical hub of Taiwan.